tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 A: First, make sure that your solver setup is OK.
 To do this, use the castellated mesh from snappyHexMesh case time directory 1 and try to run the case with it.
-If it's not working, the issue might be in your solver or it's initial setup and not the mesh.
+If it's not working, the issue might be in your solver setup and not the mesh.

 **Q: Help, my solver is crashing or diverging when I use a mesh from snappyHexMesh, but it is not crashing when I use castellated mesh!**